yukuku/kotlin-web-site/docs/topics/time.md

     //sampleEnd
 }
 ```
-{kotlin-runnable="true" kotlin-min-compiler-version="1.3"}
+{kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-time-iso-string-representation"}

 ### Convert duration

-To convert your `Duration` into a different `Duration.Unit`, you can use the properties:
+To convert your `Duration` into a different `DurationUnit`, you can use the properties:
 * `inWholeNanoseconds`
 * `inWholeMicroseconds`
 * `inWholeSeconds`